Carrier SAS files for Chapter 11 bankruptcy protection in US

 The move adds to the likelihood of travel chaos across Europe as the summer vacation period begins.

-The Stockholm-based group said it had “voluntarily filed for chapter 11 in the U.S., a legal process for financial restructuring conducted under U.S. federal court supervision.”
+The Stockholm-based SAS airline group said it had “voluntarily filed for Chapter 11 in the U.S., a legal process for financial restructuring conducted under U.S. federal court supervision.”

-Filing for Chapter 11 in New York puts civil litigation on hold while the business reorganizes its finances, dubbed SAS Forward.
+Filing for Chapter 11 in New York puts civil litigation on hold while the business reorganizes its finances.

 SAS said that its operations and flight schedule will be unaffected by the announcement.

-Anko van der Werff, CEO of SAS, said that the strike accelerated the move.
+CEO Anko van der Werff said that the pilots' strike accelerated the move.
 “I think we have been very clear that this could happen,” he said.

 “The important thing is that this is about bankruptcy protection, it is not about a bankruptcy, but it is about financial reconstruction,” van der Werff said.